SystemsApproach/private5g/intro.rst

 with each generation of the mobile network being a decade-long endeavor.

 On top of these quantitative improvements to the capabilities of the access network, 5G is being viewed as a chance for building a platform to support innovation.
 Whereas prior access networks were generally optimized for known services (such as voice calls and SMS), the Internet has been hugely successful in large part because it supported a wide range of applications that were not even thought of when it was first designed.
 The 5G network is very much being designed with this same goal of enabling all sorts of future applications beyond those we fully recognize today.
+For an example of the grand vision for 5G, see the whitepaper from one of the industry leaders.

 .. _reading_vision:
 .. admonition:: Further Reading

-   For an example of the grand vision for 5G from one of the industry leaders, see `Making 5G NR a Reality
+   Qualcomm Whitepaper. `Making 5G NR a Reality
    <https://www.qualcomm.com/media/documents/files/whitepaper-making-5g-nr-a-reality.pdf>`__.
-   Qualcomm Whitepaper, December 2016.
+   December 2016.

 The 5G mobile network, because it is on an evolutionary path and not a point solution, includes standardized specifications, a range of implementation choices, and a long list of aspirational goals.
 Because this leaves so much room for interpretation, our approach to describing 5G is grounded in two mutually supportive principles.
-The first is to apply a *systems lens*, which is to say, we explain the sequence of design decisions that lead to a solution rather than fall back on enumerating the overwhelming number of acronyms or individual point technologies as a
+The first is to apply a *systems lens*, which is to say, we explain the sequence of design decisions that lead to a solution rather than fall back on enumerating the overwhelming number of acronyms or individual point technologies as a *fait accompli*.
-*fait accompli*.
 The second is to aggressively disaggregate the system.
 Building a disaggregated, virtualized, and software-defined 5G access network is the direction the industry is already headed (for good technical and business reasons), but breaking the 5G network down into its elemental components is also the best way to explain how 5G works.
 It also helps to illustrate how 5G might evolve in the future to provide even more value.

 .. sidebar:: Evolutionary Path